UTAUT Model Determinants, Questionnaire and Explanation

 Time Horizon: Longitudinal

-The Management Information Systems Research Center, University of Minnesota published the UTAUT model in 2003 under the title of USER ACCEPTANCE OF INFORMATION TECHNOLOGY: TOWARD A UNIFIED VIEW.
+The Management Information Systems Research Center, University of Minnesota, published the UTAUT model in 2003 under the title of USER ACCEPTANCE OF INFORMATION TECHNOLOGY: TOWARD A UNIFIED VIEW.

 Unified Theory of Acceptance and Use of Technology (UTAUT) Model

-Previous research validates the unified technology acceptance and use of technology theory as a comprehensive theoretical model to predict the adoption intention of new technology and systems in different contexts.
-Consequently, the UTAUT model certainly provides an in-depth understanding of factors that predict individuals to accept and use new systems or tools.
+Previous research validates the unified theory of technology acceptance and use as a comprehensive theoretical model for predicting the adoption intention of new technologies and systems across different contexts.
+Consequently, the UTAUT model provides an in-depth understanding of the factors that predict individuals’ acceptance and use of new systems or tools.
 The UTAUT model describes why and how users adopt new systems and technology.
-This theory proves that performance expectancy, effort expectancy, facilitating conditions, and social influence influence people to use new systems in social and organizational contexts.
+This theory posits that performance expectancy, effort expectancy, facilitating conditions, and social influence influence people’s use of new systems in social and organizational contexts.

-Many researchers extended this theory to understand factors influencing to acceptance of new systems in different contexts.
-For example, In 2012, Venkatesh, L. Thong, and XinXu extended the UTAUT) model to study the acceptance and use of technology in a consumer.
+Many researchers extended this theory to understand factors influencing the acceptance of new systems in different contexts.
+For example, in 2012, Venkatesh, L. Thong, and Xin Xu extended the UTAUT model to examine consumer acceptance and use of technology.

 The UTAUT model comprises four independent or predictor variables (1.
 Performance Expectancy, 2.
 Effort Expectancy, 3.
 Social Influences, 4.
 Facilitating Conditions), four moderators (1.
 Age, 2.
 Gender, 3.
 Experience, 4.
-Voluntariness of Use), and dependent variable (Behavioral Intention).
+Voluntariness of Use), and a dependent variable (Behavioral Intention).

-The six core variables of the UTAUT model are:
+The Elements of the UTAUT Model are:

 1. Performance Expectancy